| |

 10. Death Metal

-With their debut Possessed essentially created the base for the most extreme
+With their debut album Possessed created the base for death metal to grow on,

-an essential release already due to its influential status in the old scene.
+Seven Churches remains an essential release already due to its

 |